WHY WE NEED TO ASK YOU FOR INFORMATION

 IF YOU ARE COMING IN TO MEET WITH US

 We will need to see your ID (your passport is the best option).
-Click here for more options in relation to your ID.
+Find alternative options for your ID.

 We will also need a document showing your residential address (eg a utility bill or rates statement or bank statement or letter from the IRD).
 This document must be less than 12 months old.